-It is also easier to slip off extra pillows as you sleep.
+Extra pillows might also slip off as you sleep

-To order your free reflux awareness pack please order via our online shop https://www.opa.org.uk/products/reflux-awareness-pack.html
+To order your free acid reflux awareness pack please order via our online shop https://opa.org.uk/product/acid_reflux_awareness_pack/

 If you have reflux symptoms and need help, please get in touch with RefluxUK, who are experts in the diagnosis and treatment of reflux symptoms and have access to state of the art diagnostic tests with one of the most experienced multi-disciplinary teams in the UK.
-Their Doctors are all authorities in every aspect of reflux treatment.
+Their doctors are all authorities in every aspect of reflux treatment.
 RefluxUK's website offers useful information on the causes, diagnosis and treatment of reflux.